nmsaini/cp4i-install/README-migrating.md

 ```
 oc -n openshift-marketplace delete catalogsource ibm-operator-catalog
 ```
+when this is done, a bunch of your current subscriptions will become unhealthy as the source of their subscritions are now gone.
+In the next steps you will need to patch your environment and repoint those subscriptions to the new catalogsource.

 ## Step 4.
 Delete the running ibm-common-service-operator pods from all namespaces
 ```